-Trump’s fights are their fights.
-They have his back unapologetically.
+Trump’s Fights Are Their Fights.
+They Have His Back Unapologetically.

 Trump, she said, had “overreacted based on the information he had available.”
 She added, “I would have been opposed to an economic shutdown.”

-O’Boyle, 60, a law school graduate and former litigator who called herself a constitutional conservative, said those who fixate on the president’s behavior did not understand what supporters like her admire in him: He has accomplished what she would want from any Republican president.
+O’Boyle, 60, who called herself a constitutional conservative, said those who fixate on the president’s behavior did not understand what supporters like her admire in him: He has accomplished what she would want from any Republican president.

 “It seems there’s an argument that anybody who’s a Trump supporter is not rational, is a racist, just likes him for his personality,” she said.
 “None of that is true with me.
 I actually don’t particularly like his personality.”